ddiblis/classification-banner/README.md

 # Examples

-These are examples for the configuration of the Classification Banner using the `/etc/classification-banner/banner.conf` file for various classifications based upon generally accepted color guidelines in the DoD/IC.
+(This file gets automatically installed into the directory mentioned below now for your convenience, feel free to edit it) These are examples for the configuration of the Classification Banner using the `/etc/classification-banner/banner.conf` file for various classifications based upon generally accepted color guidelines in the DoD/IC.